5 Signs of a U.S. Economic Collapse in 2017

 #2.
 U.S. Inflation Is Stretching American Households

 Another reason to fear a U.S. economic collapse is inflation.
-In November, consumer prices rose for the fourth consecutive month and the consumer price index, which measures what Americans pay for everything, increased a seasonally adjusted 0.2% month-over-month.
+In November, consumer prices rose for the fourth consecutive month and the consumer price index (CPI), which measures what Americans pay for everything, increased a seasonally adjusted 0.2% month-over-month.
 Prices climbed for gas, rent, and used cars, but declined for groceries and clothing.
-(Source: “Consumer Price Index,” Bureau of Labor Statistics, December 15, 2016.)
+(Source: “Consumer Price Index,” Bureau of Labor Statistics, May 23, 2017.)

 On a year-over-year basis, overall prices were up 1.7% in November, the strongest annual gain since October 2014.
 The upbeat data no doubt gave the Fed the encouragement it needed to raise rates for just the second time in a decade in December.

 Against a backdrop of weak jobs creation and wage growth, 1.7% inflation doesn’t sound like that big of a deal.
 But it is, because 1.7% isn’t the real inflation rate.
 To get a feel for what Americans are really paying, it’s a good idea to consider the Chapwood Index.

 The Chapwood Index is an alternative non-government measure that looks at the unadjusted costs and price fluctuations of the top 500 items we buy (insurance, gas, coffee, dry cleaning, movie tickets, etc.) in the 50 largest cities in the U.S. Thanks to the Chapwood Index, you can see what people around the U.S. pay for the same products and track the change in living costs.
 (Source: “Welcome To Chapwood Index,” Chapwood Index, last accessed May 23, 2017.)